apache/incubator-xtable/rfc/template.md

 Introduce any background context which is relevant or necessary to understand the feature and design choices.

 ## Implementation
-Describe the new thing you want to do in appropriate detail, how it fits into the project architecture.
+Describe the new thing you want to do in appropriate detail, how it fits into the project architecture.<br>
-Provide a detailed description of how you intend to implement this feature.This may be fairly extensive and have large subsections of its own or it may be a few sentences.
+Provide a detailed description of how you intend to implement this feature, this may be fairly extensive and have large subsections of its own or it may be a few sentences.<br>
 Use judgement based on the scope of the change.

 ## Rollout/Adoption Plan

-- Are there any breaking changes as part of this new feature/functionality ?
+- Are there any breaking changes as part of this new feature/functionality?
 - What impact (if any) will there be on existing users?
-- If we are changing behavior how will we phase out the older behavior ?
-When will we remove the existing behavior ?
+- If we are changing behavior how will we phase out the older behavior?
+When will we remove the existing behavior?
 - If we need special migration tools, describe them here.

 ## Test Plan